 Use inclusive and supportive language.

-Have a conversation with your students about pronouns.
+Also have a conversation with your students about pronouns.
 Share with them what pronouns you use to refer to yourself and why.
 Take it one step further and display your pronouns in places like your email signature and on your Zoom profile.
 Encourage your students to do the same, and remind them to always respect how others identify.

 Include LGBTQ+ stories in your curriculum.